andrewmatlock/Indux/README.md

 # Indux

-Indux is a frontend framework extending HTML for rapid, feature-rich website and web app development.
-The framework consists of:
+Indux is a frontend framework extending HTML for rapid, feature-rich website and web app development, consisting of:

 - A collection of plugins built on Alpine JS
 - A CSS library, compatible with Tailwind CSS

-With Indux:
+**With Indux:**
 - Skip the build steps
 - Use only what you need
 - Stack with other frameworks & libraries